pandalords/Unity-RoverGame/README.md

 [<img alt='Download on the App Store' src='docs/badges/Download_on_the_App_Store_Badge_US-UK_135x40.svg' width="200px" style="padding:15px"/>](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3c/Download_on_the_App_Store_Badge.svg/640px-Download_on_the_App_Store_Badge.svg.png "Download on the App Store")
 [<img alt='Play it online' src='docs/badges/play-online-badge.png' width="200px" style="padding:15px"/>](https://d338t8kmirgyke.cloudfront.net/icons/icon_pngs/000/002/150/original/internet.png "Play it online")

 <b>Dwight's Dash</b> is a challenging 2D game based on a theatrical concept.
-Inspired by the early flash games of the 2000’s Dwights dash is a unique take on the brutal platformer genre; boasting challenging, comical and satisfying gameplay.
+Inspired by the early games of the 2000’s Dwights dash is a unique take on the brutal platformer genre; boasting challenging, comical and satisfying gameplay.

 ◉ Original concept - designed and developed by two video game lovers.
 <br>